 Vali has been part of CTP's operations and successful expansions in Romania for nearly four years.
-He manages the entire Bucharest portfolio, entailing a growing 1.2 million sqm of warehouses.
-With over 20 years of business development experience in the region, he has been and continues to be a key player in propelling our success and growth in Romania with his care, speed, and attention to detail.
+He manages the entire Bucharest portfolio, entailing a growing 1.2 million sam of warehouses.
+Holding over 20 years of business development experience in the region, he has been and continues to be a key player in propelling our success and growth in Romania with his care, speed, and attention to detail.